Cenwulf/FlexiRex-Fusion/README.md

 | :--------------------------------------------------------------------------------------: | :---------------------------------------------------------------------------------------: | :-----------------------------------------------------------------------------------: |
 | ![Model with -2.9 mm thickness offset](/assets/images/thickness_offset_min.png?raw=true) | ![Model with 0 mm thickness offset](/assets/images/thickness_offset_default.png?raw=true) | ![Model with 7 mm thickness offset](/assets/images/thickness_offset_max.png?raw=true) |

+Note: Thickness offset is applied after scaling takes place.
+This means model if a thickness offset is applied the model proportions with change as the scale factor changes.
+However, it does make it easier to attain a specific final model thickness.
+For example, you can apply a scaling factor of 16/13 (16 mm thickness) and a thickness offset of 4 mm to get a final model thickness of 20 mm.

 #### head_size_offset

 Used to adjust the thickness of the top jaw while maintaining the eye and eyebrow position relative to the top of the head.
 Min is clamped to prevent the eye and shackle cut-out from intersecting.
 Purely cosmetic and a bit of fun.